- Sleeps: 12

 Skerry Back holiday cottage is a charming, spacious, detached house built in the thirties.
 It was fully refurbished and offers excellent holiday accommodation for larger groups of visitors.
 This self catering cottage offers all the conveniences of home with plenty of room for a family to relax for a week or two.
 Situated in a quiet private lane in a superb location within the Pembrokeshire Coast National Park, it is approximately 5 minutes walk from the village centre of Saundersfoot, Pembrokeshire, and Saundersfoot Harbour and beaches.
 A 10 minute stroll will give you access to the spectacular Pembrokeshire Coastal Path..
 It has a beautiful outlook over the valley and its elevated position gives it sweeping views of Saundersfoot Bay from its front bedrooms.
 It has secluded and separated back garden, complete with barbecue and has the added benefit of private parking for at least 3 cars with further spaces available in the private lane.
 Wifi is a recent addition.

 This property accepts smaller parties at a reduced weekly rate during C & D Band.
+The rates apply to parties of 6 or 8 persons based on usage of 3 or 4 bedrooms respectively.
 (Please advise preferred bedrooms at time of booking as the others will not be available for use).
 Phone 01834 844565 to book.

 C band: Sleeping 8 - £800 Sleeping 6 - £625 D band: Sleeping 8 - £600 Sleeping 6 - £500